AshleyRayMaceli/portfolio/README.md

 ## Known Bugs

 _Currently: Spacing issues with Bootstrap theme_
+_Dropdown menu added for smaller devices but no active links at the moment_

 ## Support and contact details

-_Please contact Ashley via email with issues_ _ashley.maceli@gmail.com_
+_Please contact Ashley via e-mail with issues_ _ashley.maceli@gmail.com_

 ## Technologies Used